Factorization of the Partial Covariance in Singly-Connected Path Diagrams: Abstract

 \section{Abstract}

 We extend path analysis by showing that, for a singly-connected path diagram, the partial covariance of two random variables factorizes over the nodes and edges in the path between the variables.
-This result allows us to show that Simpson's paradox cannot occur in singly-connected path diagrams.
+This result allows us to determine the contribution of each node and edge to the partial covariance.
+It also allows us to show that Simpson's paradox cannot occur in singly-connected path diagrams.